rudrapatel29/Global-Health-Development/README.md

 The analysis reveals significant disparities in health expenditure globally, with wealthier countries and regions generally investing more in healthcare relative to GDP, while lower-income regions often depend on external contributions.
 The insights gained from this project highlight the importance of health funding strategies tailored to regional needs and economic capabilities.

 ---

-This README now provides a clear understanding of the project along with descriptions of the key terms used in the analysis.
-Let me know if you'd like any further adjustments!